sassoftware/devsascom-rest-api-samples/VisualInvestigator/viSearchAndDiscovery.md

         "field" : "description",
         "terms" :
         [
-          // specific relationship descriptions for person
+          // Specific relationship descriptions for person.
           "seen with", "friends with", "travelled with",
-          // specific relationship descriptions for report
+          // Specific relationship descriptions for report.
           "mentioned in",
-          // specific relationship descriptions for address
+          // Specific relationship descriptions for address.
           "owns", "rents", "lets"
         ]
     },
     // The vertexFilter parameter allows a filter to be specified that limits which objects are included in the graph.
-    // In this case, person, address, and report objects are to be included but in particular only persons aged between 20 and 40 (inclusively).
+    // In this case, person, address, and report objects are to be included for persons aged between 20 and 40 (inclusively).
     "vertexFilter":
     {
         "type": "or",